kaBeech/tensort/README.md

 Now let's take a look at how everything compares.
-Here is a graph showing the benchmarking results in both in both robustness and time efficiency for Quicksort, Mergesort, Bytesort, Rule-Abiding Robustsort, Robustsort With Magic, and Bubblesort:
+Here is a graph showing the benchmarking results in both in both robustness and time efficiency for Quicksort, Mergesort, 2-Bit Bytesort, 4-Bit Bytesort, Robustsort (Permutations), Robustsort (Bogo), Robustsort (Magic), and Bubblesort:

+...Coming Soon!

 ## Library